zuo/unittest_expander/README.rst

 Installing
 ----------

-The easiest way to install the library is to execute (possibly in a `virtualenv`_) the command::
+The easiest way to install the library is to execute (preferably in a `virtualenv`_) the command::

     python -m pip install unittest_expander